Thomas Dowd (bishop): Investigation of Brian Boucher and aftermath

-On March 27, 2019, it was reported that Dowd had played a key role in the investigation of Brian Boucher, a priest who was sentenced to 8 years in prison for sexually abusing two young boys.
-Through his investigation Dowd discovered one of the two victims, who Dowd accompanied to the Montréal police.
+On 27 March 2019, it was reported that Dowd had played a key role in the investigation of Brian Boucher, a priest who was sentenced to 8 years in prison for sexually abusing two young boys.
+Through his investigation, Dowd discovered one of the two victims, who Dowd accompanied to the Montréal police.
 Dowd also turned over his 250-page report to assist in the police investigation.
 Justice Patricia Compagnone, who presided Boucher's trial, applauded the church's involvement.
-In a statement immediately after the sentencing on March 25, 2019, Dowd thanked the victims, the police, the crown prosecutor and the judge, and also condemned the actions of Brian Boucher.
+In a statement immediately after the sentencing on 25 March 2019, Dowd thanked the victims, the police, the crown prosecutor and the judge, and also condemned the actions of Brian Boucher.
 He also revealed that the investigation had led him to a time of depression and burnout, but pledged to strive to bring justice and healing should he encounter similar situations in the future.
 Dowd spoke about his own childhood experiences of abuse at a lay-run summer camp in subsequent interviews.
 The noted Vaticanologist John Allen offered some subsequent analysis of Dowd's work after being prompted to do so by an abuse victim.

-On April 3, 2019, one of the victims of Brian Boucher (identified only as A.B. due to a publication ban) applied for authorization for a class action against the archdiocese of Montreal.
-On June 20, 2019, CBC Montreal published an investigative report: "Montreal sexual abuse victim says Catholic clergy interrogated him, looking for inconsistencies in his story."
+On 3 April 2019, one of the victims of Brian Boucher (identified only as A.B. due to a publication ban) applied for authorization for a class action against the archdiocese of Montreal.
+On 20 June 2019, CBC Montreal published an investigative report: "Montreal sexual abuse victim says Catholic clergy interrogated him, looking for inconsistencies in his story."
 A.B. was asked by Dowd to attend a meeting in late 2016 concerning his experiences with Brian Boucher.
 According to the article, A.B. was grilled for several hours by 9 members of the clergy, some dressed in full church regalia, in the same place where he had been molested.
 The Archdiocese has not responded to the article, citing the legal proceedings already underway.

 Dowd was part of a small group of bishops that attended a screening of the film Prey in September 2019, where he and the other bishops had a chance to talk with survivors of clergy sexual abuse.
-On October 1, 2019, he participated in the radio show Ottawa Morning with Robyn Bresnahan as a follow up.
-On November 16, 2019, the Catholic Register published an opinion piece written by Dowd about the experiences of watching the film.
+On 1 October 2019, he participated in the radio show Ottawa Morning with Robyn Bresnahan as a follow-up.
+On 16 November 2019, the Catholic Register published an opinion piece written by Dowd about the experiences of watching the film.

 Bishop of Sault Sainte Marie

 On 22 October 2020, he was appointed Bishop of Sault Sainte Marie, Ontario, Canada by Pope Francis.
-He was enthroned at the Pro-Cathedral of the Assumption, North Bay on December 17, 2020.
+He was enthroned at the Pro-Cathedral of the Assumption, North Bay on 17 December 2020.